 Jay is President of Related Hudson Yards, leading the Related Companies’ development efforts of the 28-acre Hudson Yards site on the west side of New York City.
 Jay has over 30 years of diversified real estate and sports business experience having been a driving force behind the New Meadowlands Stadium in New Jersey, the American Airlines Arena in Miami and the Air Canada Centre, home for the NBA’s Toronto Raptors and the NHL’s Toronto Maple Leafs.

 Hudson Yards: Planning & Process

-On June 10, join us for the first of two debates on Hudson Yards, the largest private real estate development project in the nation.
+On June 10, we held the first of two debates on Hudson Yards, the largest private real estate development project in the nation.

 The Bloomberg administration first reimagined Manhattan’s West Side rail yards as the heart of New York’s failed Olympic bid.
 Many of the ideas generated then–including the 7 subway line extension and string of public parks–formed the basis for a rezoning in 2005.
 In 2008, Related Companies and Oxford Properties advanced an ambitious proposal to build a new neighborhood with 8 million square feet of office space, 4,000 apartments, 15 acres of open space, as well as restaurants, retail, and cultural institutions.

 Over the last decade, Hudson Yards has attracted considerable public investment, private financing, and critical scrutiny.
 As the dust settles on the first phase of development, we convene prominent actors throughout the project’s history to debate the planning and program of the neighborhood.

 Jay Cross, Justin Davidson, Dan Doctoroff, Bridget Fisher, Meredith Kane and Lynne Sagalyn debated: Did the 2005 rezoning and 2007 request for proposals shape a mixed-use development that broadly benefits New York City?

 Hudson Yards: Design & Development ↓